multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 Emotion recognition can have various applications such as in auto-tagging or recommendation systems.
 What differentiates this task from a generic auto-tagging problem is that we want to identify features (either engineered or learned by deep learning architectures) that are good at distinguishing tags in terms of arousal-valence representation of human emotion [2].

-## Target group
+## Target Audience

 Researchers in areas of music information retrieval, music psychology, machine learning a generally music and technology enthusiasts.

 ## Data

-Raw audio data is provided by Jamendo under Creative Commons license and includes 50k audio tracks with mood and theme annotations.
+We provide audio data from [Jamendo](https://jamendo.com) under Creative Commons licenses and includes 50k audio tracks with mood and theme annotations.
 There are 267 tags with tracks possibly having more than one tag.

 ## Evaluation methodology